aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 We will add a feature to JSII that adds the warning code to the emitted JavaScript for deprecated elements.
 It will be off by default, and will have to be activated explicitly to affect the emitted JavaScript code.
-We will also add an option to the JSII CLI that allows passing the name of the environment variable used for silencing the warnings, and turning the warnings into errors (the `CDK_DEPRECATED` environment variable mentioned above - it can't be just `CDK_DEPRECATED` by default, as JSII does not have any knowledge of CDK!).

 #### 2. Using the changed JSII

-Once we have modified JSII and released a new version of it, we will need to use it in the CDK.
-We will have to start compiling CDK with the new option turned on, and also set the new JSII CLI option mentioned above to `CDK_DEPRECATED`.
+Once we have modified JSII and released a new version of it, we will need to use it in the CDK, and start compiling CDK with the new option turned on.

-We should also modify our CDK test infrastructure to run with the `CDK_DEPRECATED` environment variable set to `error` by default, to prevent our own code from using deprecated APIs which would cause warnings to be shown to users.
+We should also modify our CDK test infrastructure to run with the `DEPRECATED` environment variable set to `error` by default, to prevent our own code from using deprecated APIs which would cause warnings to be shown to users.
-We should come up with a nice API that allows individual tests that are explicitly checking deprecated API(s) as regression tests to make the value of that environment variable `ignore` easily.
+We should come up with a nice API that allows individual tests that are explicitly checking deprecated API(s) as regression tests to make the value of that environment variable `quiet` easily.

 ### Is this a breaking change?